 When tested in high-quality studies, these electrical nerve stimulation techniques have not been found to provide much help for chronic low back pain.

-Spinal cord stimulation.
 A more invasive technique involves delivering the electrical impulse through electrodes implanted on or next to the spinal column.
-It is only considered for patients with chronic radicular pain that is still present after surgery and other drug and non-invasive treatments have failed to help.
+It is only considered for people with chronic radicular pain that is still present after surgery and other drug and non-invasive treatments have failed to help.
 The risks and benefits and high rate of complications of this type of stimulation should be discussed thoroughly with the surgeon.

 Surgery and Invasive Procedures

-The health care provider should give patients complete information on the expected course of their low back pain and self-care options before discussing surgery.
-Patients should ask their health care provider about evidence favoring surgery or other (nonsurgical) treatments in their particular case.
+The provider should give people complete information on the expected course of their low back pain and self-care options before discussing surgery.
+People should ask their provider about evidence favoring surgery or other (nonsurgical) treatments in their particular case.
 They should also ask about the long-term outcome of the recommended treatment.
 Would the improvements last and, if so, for how long?
-Another consideration when surgery is an option is the overall safety of the recommended procedure, weighed against its potential short-term benefits and its benefits in the long run.
+Another consideration when surgery is an option is the overall safety of the recommended procedure, weighed against its potential short-term and long-term benefits.

 Diskectomy is the surgical removal of the diseased disk.
 The procedure relieves pressure on the spine.
-It has been performed for 40 years, and less invasive techniques have been developed over time.
-However, few studies have been conducted to determine the procedure's real effectiveness.
+It has been performed for over age 40 years, and less invasive techniques have been developed over time.
 In appropriate candidates it provides faster relief than medical treatment, but long-term benefits (over 5 years) are uncertain.

 Diskectomy is recommended when a herniated disk causes one or more of the following:

-When the soft, gelatinous central portion of an intervertebral disk is forced through a weakened part of a disk, it is called a slipped disk.
-Most slipped disks (herniated disks) take place in the lumbar area of the spine.
-Slipped disks are one of the most common causes of lower back pain.
+When the soft, gelatinous central portion of an intervertebral disk is forced through a weakened part of a disk, it is called a herniated disk.
+Most herniated disks take place in the lumbar area of the spine.
+Herniated disks are one of the most common causes of lower back pain.
 The mainstay of treatment is an initial period of rest with pain and anti-inflammatory medications followed by physical therapy.
 If pain and symptoms persist, surgery to remove the herniated portion of the intervertebral disk may be needed.

 Other, less invasive procedures are available, including endoscopic diskectomy, percutaneous diskectomy (PAD), and laser diskectomy.
 The long-term benefits of these procedures are unknown, however.
 There is no evidence that any of these less-invasive procedures are as effective as the standard microdiskectomy.

-Complications and Outlook.
 Most people achieve pain relief and can move better after microdiskectomy.
 Numbness and tingling should get better or disappear.
-Your pain, numbness, or weakness may NOT get better or go away if the disk damaged your nerve before surgery.
+Your pain, numbness, or weakness may not get better or go away if the disk damaged your nerve before surgery.

 Scar tissue is a potential problem, since it can cause persistent low back pain afterward.
 Other complications of spinal surgery can include nerve and muscle damage, infection, and the need for another operation.

 Laminectomy is frequently done to treat spinal stenosis.
-You and your doctor can decide when you need to have surgery for your condition.
 Spinal stenosis symptoms often become worse over time, but this may happen very slowly.
 Surgery may help when your symptoms become more severe and interfere with your daily life or job.

-Some recurrence of back pain and sciatica occurs in half to two-thirds of postoperative patients.
+Some recurrence of back pain and sciatica occurs in half to two-thirds of postoperative people.
 Minimally invasive variations are under investigation.
 For spinal stenosis, the traditional approach is a laminectomy and partial removal of the facet joint.
 There is controversy whether performing a fusion procedure along with these procedures is needed.
-Only a few randomized trials have compared this procedure with nonoperative treatment.
-Their results suggest that surgical treatment is better, at least over the first 2 years after surgery.

 Spinal fusion is surgery to fuse spine bones (vertebrae) that cause you to have back problems.
-Fusing means two bones are permanently placed together so there is no longer movement between them.
+Fusing means 2 bones are permanently placed together so there is no longer movement between them.